-Deciphering UVA, UVB and UVC (!)
+Deciphering UVA, UVB and UVC

 Therefore sunscreens with a “broad spectrum” are those which cover various lengths of UV-rays.
-UVA accounts to 95% of all the UV radiation reaching Earth’s surface.
+UVA accounts to 95% of all the UV radiation reaching Earth’s surface constituting most of the damage from the sun.
 While UVB proportion is significantly smaller.

-Effect of UV on hair
+Effect of UV sun damage on hair

 Vulnerability of colour-treated hair